yishnu96/kashi/temples/devi-temples/kalratri.md

 ### Key Facts
 - She is worshipped on the seventh day of Navaratri as one of the nine forms of Goddess **[Navadurga](/temples/tags/navadurga-forms)**.
+- Kalratri represents one of the most intense aspects of the **[Shakta Tradition](/temples/tags/shakta-tradition)**, signifying the powerful and fearsome seventh form of the Navadurga.

 ## Temple Essentials